Bridge the Gap in Your Smile

 Why Replace a Missing Tooth?

-Leaving a gap is more than just a cosmetic issue.
+Leaving a gap is more than just a aesthetic issue.
 It can lead to a chain reaction of dental problems.

 Prevent Shifting